kprashanth92/Go-DataStructures/README.md

 {1, 3, 2, 4, 8, 6, 7, 2, 3, 0}

 first compares 1 and 3. they are sorted.
 Next compares 3 and 2.
-They are unsorted So they are sorted.
+They are unsorted So they are swapped.
 After swapping n times it will push the largest number to end and array looks as following

 {1,2,3,4,6,7,2,3,0,8}